andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 DW Loss

 - In most areas, the proportion of DW loss was less than 2%.
 - Areas declining by at least 8% were sparsely distributed through most of England and Wales, but clusters were present in the Northwest - particularly regions around the Peak District on the rural-urban fringes of Manchester, Sheffield and Leeds.
-The increase of urban land in these locations (see figure x), suggests urban sprawl may have contributed to the decline.
+The increase of urban land in these locations (see figure 4ai), suggests urban sprawl may have contributed to the decline.
 - High loss regions (≥8%) were also observed in the South East between London and Chichester, and in South Wales.
-In the South East, a reduction of DW was evident around smaller towns and villages, coinciding with an increase in urban developments (see figure x).
+In the South East, a reduction of DW was evident around smaller towns and villages, coinciding with an increase in urban developments (see figure 4aii).
-- While regions of ‘no change’ were prominent in the Fens, the North Pennines and Yorkshire Dales, the dominant land class in these regions has historically been arable or grassland (see figure x).
+- While regions of ‘no change’ were prominent in the Fens, the North Pennines and Yorkshire Dales, the dominant land class in these regions has historically been arable or grassland (see figure 4aiii).
 For this reason, lower proportional gross losses would be expected.
 - High loss areas (≥8%) were sparse in the East Midlands and East of England.
-Both regions coincide with extensive areas of arable land cover, limiting the potential for considerable DW loss (see figure x).
+Both regions coincide with extensive areas of arable land cover, limiting the potential for considerable DW loss.
 <p align='left'><image src='images/heatmap/loss_heatmap.png' width=900></p>